YuanYuanOwO/Leaf-docs/docs/en/reference/system-properties.md

 ### -DLeaf.library-download-repo
 * default: not set

-:	Download speed of default Maven CPUentral repo is extremely slow in some regions.
+:	Download speed of default Maven Central repo is extremely slow in some regions.

 	Use this JVM flag to set a specific mirror repository for SpigotLibraryLoader or PaperLibraryLoader,